developer-zebra/developer-zebra-site/src/licensing/about/index.md

 * All parameters<br>[Learn more](/mx/audiovoluimgr)

 ### BluetoothMgr
-Bluetooth Manager controls the ability of a device to pair with other Bluetooth devices such as headsets, printers and computers that come into range, and whether the device is "discoverable" by other Bluetooth devices for initiating pairing requests with it.
+Bluetooth Manager controls the ability of a device to pair with headsets, printers, computers and other Bluetooth devices that come into range.
+It also controls whether the device is "discoverable" by other Bluetooth devices for initiating pairing requests with it.

 **Licensed parameters**:
 * AllowDiscoverability